MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 }
 ```

 The reason we get the error is because our custom handler was not able to process the skip token.
-The skip token is process in the `ApplyTo` method.
+The skip token is processed in the `ApplyTo` method.
 At the moment, we are still using the `ApplyTo` method in the `DefaultSkipTokenHandler` class because we have not defined our own.
 The base `ApplyTo` expects the skip token to be in a specific format, it cannot parse the base64 encoded value.

 ### Processing the skip token with `ApplyTo`

-To fix the error in the previous we have to decode the skip token first then pass the decoded version to the `DefaultSkipTokenHandler`.
+To fix the error in the previous section we have to decode the skip token first then pass the decoded version to the `DefaultSkipTokenHandler`.

 We can achieve that by adding the following methods to our `CustomSkipTokenHandler` class: